 Value isn’t easy to spot

-They want to read results, but most importantly they want to know if you can make results happen for THEM.
+To summarize, employers don’t care about all the details.
+Only those that matter to them.
+They want to read results, but most importantly, they want to know if you can make results happen for THEM.

 Make it easy for employers to locate key facts and the ROI you offer as a candidate in your executive resume by keeping resume material ‘lean and clean’.A sharper content focus and format will ensure you enjoy smoother sailing throughout your job search!